BookTok’s Reach on Teens: For Better or Worse?

 Makenna Rowlett reads “The Seven Husbands of Evelyn Hugo“ at her desk.
 As of now, it has spent 109 weeks on the Paperback Trade Fiction portion of the New York Times Best Sellers list and 92 weeks on the Combined Print & E-Book Fiction section.
 Its longevity can partly be attributed to the consistent discussion about it on BookTok.
 The biggest hashtag pertaining to it currently has 374 million views and counting.
 (Credit: Jennifer Lee)

-Jennifer Lee, Opinion Editor
+Jennifer Lee, Staff Writer

 Upon entering any Barnes & Noble location, you will immediately see the BookTok tables nearby.
 If you decide to check the selections out, you will likely see Hanya Yanagihara’s “A Little Life” sitting a few books down from Sarah J. Maas’s “A Court of Thorns and Roses.”